Private preview

 If your meter is moving and nothing's on, every hour you wait is water and money down the drain.

 A main line leak is the type of problem that doesn't get smaller by itself — it gets more expensive.
-The good news is we can locate it precisely, usually in a single visit, and have a written report in your plumber's hands the same day.
-Don't let your plumber guess.
-Don't let a water authority notice sit on the counter.
+The good news is we can locate it, usually in a single visit, and have a written report in your qualified contractor's hands the same day.
+Don't let repair work start on a guess.
 Get a precise answer and fix it once.